Trellis-Logic/secureboot-tegra/README.md

 The scripts are currently hard-coded to use Jetson TX2 as the target

-# Downloading Packages

-Download from Jetson [https://developer.nvidia.com/embedded/linux-tegra-archive](archive page) and place in a "Downloads" directory.
-You will need:
-* Tegra186_Linux_R32.2.1_aarch64.tbz2
-* Tegra_Linux_Sample-Root-Filesystem_R32.2.1_aarch64.tbz2
-* secureboot_R32.2.1_aarch64.tbz2
-TODO: auto download these with a download script

-# Preparing for use
+# Downloading Packages and preparing for use
 Run
 ```
-./preparing-for-use.sh
+./download-and-prepare-files.sh
 ```

+# Flashing stock image (optional)
 Put your device in recovery mode, then run
 ```
 ./flashing-and-booting.sh